onepopcorn/vr-image-cardboard/README.md

 When finished use `gulp` to start the development environment.
 If you just want compile for production use `gulp compile`

+## License

+This project is licensed under GNU GPL.
+For more information look LICENSE.txt file

 ## TO DO

 * Make a browser minimum capabilities to allow the experience